r1-prototype-studies/GithubActions/README.md

    {{ steps.greet.outputs.time}}
 * Workflow can be triggered from github events.
 * Use cron schedule to trigger the workflow at specified time.
+* The minimum schedule of a workflow is every 5 mins.

 # Commands

 | Commands | Example | Description                                            |